arceos23/social_media_app/social_media/README.md

 ## TODO

+- Fix typescript syntax error for Comments component.
+Not affecting app other than not guaranteeing type, so causing error in IDE
 - Make nav bar sticky using position prop for AppBar component versus current implementation that overlays nav bar over an empty nav bar with extra padding to prevent covering page content
 - Consider if state of CommentsCount can be maintained without useState since this would not change as of now - no need for the function to update state.
 Will revisit since once a database is used, we may pull from the database if the current user adds a comment while the current implementation is for UI visualization purposes.
+- Conditionally render image if image in post

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).